bekhzod-olimov/Korean-Tourist-Spots-Classification/README.md

 # Korean-Tourist-Spots-Classification
 This repository contains training, inference processess of deep learning-based image classification model and analysis of the trained model using [GradCAM](https://github.com/jacobgil/pytorch-grad-cam) on the [Korean Tourist Spot Dataset](https://github.com/DGU-AI-LAB/Korean-Tourist-Spot-Dataset).

-* Create conda environment from yml file using the following script:
+* Create conda environment using two methods:

 a) Create a virtual environment using yml file: